Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • sleep disturbance;

-• a man can be thrown into heat or cold (depending on what the sweat will be sticky or cold).
+• a man may feel hot or cold (depending on which the sweat will be sticky or cold).

-If almost all of the listed symptoms are present and the age of a person is more than 45 years, we can safely talk about hormonal changes.
-However, self-diagnosis is still not worth it, since some more serious diseases are also accompanied by similar symptoms.
+If almost all of the listed symptoms are present and the person’s age is more than 45 years, we can safely talk about hormonal changes.
+However, it is still not worth diagnosing yourself, since some more serious diseases are also accompanied by similar symptoms.
 They will be discussed below.

 Attention!
-In older people, the thermoregulation of the body is disturbed.
-This can cause a sharp sensation of heat, or vice versa, a person is thrown into the cold.
+In people of old age, the thermoregulation of the body is disrupted.
+This can cause a sharp feeling of heat or, on the contrary, a person is thrown into the cold.

-• diseases of the urinary system - malfunctions of the kidneys or urethra, affect the imbalance of fluid in the body;
+• diseases of the urinary system - malfunctions of the kidneys or urethra, affecting fluid imbalance in the body;

 • some diseases of the central nervous system;